patternizer/SST_CDR_STATS/README.md

 ### Contributors

-Thanks go to the members of the [FIDUCEO project consortium](http://www.fiduceo.eu/partners) for making the data required available.
+Thanks go to the members of the [ESA SST CCI project consortium](http://esa-sst-cci.org/?q=project%20team) for making the data required available.

 ### Unit-testing